rodrigoSantamaria/twid/README.md

 sudo docker-compose -f docker-compose.yml up --build --remove-orphans --force-recreate
 ```

 The folder frontend contains a script test.py that emulates all the API endpoint calls for a full game.
 There's also a Swagger documentation at https://localhost/docs after deploying the docker container.
+There is no graphical frontend yet.